kvnptl/practice_git/README.md

 - You will get a merge conflict

-75. Check the readme file and you will see that the changes are not there
+75. Check the readme file, and you will see that the changes are not there

 76. Check the status of the repository using the following command: